 5. I am a freight forwarder and I received an Activation Notice from an airline.
 I do not agree with the details mentioned (partly or completely).
 What should I do?

 6. I am an airline and I have sent an Activation Notice to my freight forwarder partner.
-Do I need to wait for a formal confirmation from freight forwarder before I can accept e-AWB shipments?
+Do I need a formal confirmation before I can accept e-AWB shipments?

 7. I am an airline.
 Do I need to send the original signed Activation Notice to freight forwarder or can I send a scanned copy by e-mail?